 +1 512 471 5551, +1 512 475 7822

-Expertise: Historic memory and human rights during the Cold War in Latin America; archives and history; contemporary Central American history; religious movements and ethnic identity in Latin America; Pentecostalism and other Protestant movements; the intersection of religion and politics in Latin America; Pope Francis; Latin American Easter traditions
+Expertise: Historic memory and human rights during the Cold War in Latin America, archives and history, and contemporary Central American history.
+She is equally interested in religious movements and ethnic identity in Latin America, Pentecostalism and other Protestant movements, and the intersection of religion and politics in Latin America, digital humanities.

 Associate Professor, School of Journalism, College of Communication

 Expertise: Documentary photography, video storytelling, Latin American studies: human rights and visual documentary, journalism and trauma, children at risk, child soldiers, youth gangs, visual storytelling for NGOs and non-profit sector.

 Professor, Lyndon B Johnson School of Public Affairs